Mohamad-Hussein/speech-assistant/README.md

 4. Release hotkey to stop the recording
 5. And voila!
 The model will output the transcription on your text cursor!
 ## Notes and Considerations
+- Make sure to locate your primary sound input device!
 - Installing with requirement.txt, package ffmpeg will be missing on model inference.
 This module can be downloaded with anaconda with -c pytorch.
-- Users with dedicated graphics cards will have a better experience running the big models
+- Users with dedicated graphics cards will have a better experience running the big models.
 ## Configurations

 | Model                                                                      | Params / M | Rel.
 Latency | Short-Form WER | Long-Form WER |